 Transcript

-[03:07] I'll call this connection Aurora MySQL, and I'm gonna overwrite the "localhost" in the connect URL with the endpoint I just copied from AWS.
-I left the database port at 3306 and named the initial database test, so I'll leave the rest of the URL alone.
-The username for my database was admin, so I'll type that in along with the password, and then I can scroll down and create the connection.
-The connection will go valid, and I'm ready to start storing and retrieving data from my cloud database.
+[03:09] I'll overwrite localhost in the Connect URL with the endpoint I just copied from AWS.
+Then I left the database port at 5432, but I named the initial database ignition, so I'll need to replace that.
+Then I can scroll down and create the connection.
+The connection will say valid, and now I'm ready to start storing and retrieving data from my cloud database.